mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 #### MLT V2MOM Review Process

-V2MOMs, quarterly plans and proposed orgs are reviewed by MLT.
+V2MOMs, quarterly plans, and proposed orgs are reviewed by MLT.
 Use the following order to review V2MOMs:

 * Vision
 * Values